NiNejah/tapM3/rendu.md

 </tspan><tspan x="1675.76" y="649.988">ready</tspan></text>
 </svg>

-Vite serves source code over native ESM.
-This is essentially letting the browser take over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests it.
-Code behind conditional dynamic imports is only processed if actually used on the current screen.[1]

 <svg viewBox="0 0 1896 1071" fill="none" xmlns="http://www.w3.org/2000/svg">
 <text fill="#FFAA3E" xml:space="preserve" style="white-space: pre" font-size="80" letter-spacing="0em"><tspan x="45" y="129.344">Native ESM based dev server</tspan></text>